FIND A TOUR

 Expectations: Most trips will feature long touring days, many full-day excursions, and a full and active itinerary with a faster pace and longer distances.
 Some tours may have activities with higher intensity and more active options.
 Excursions require standing and walking for extended periods of time over more difficult terrain (e.g. cobblestones, city hills, stairs without handrails, limited or no access to elevators, muddy/slippery walking/hiking trails), and walking to city centers where coaches are prohibited.
 Specific itineraries may feature hiking, use of local transportation, extended overnight train travel, extensive use of Zodiac crafts or other smaller ship conveyances, or multiple internal plane rides.
 Some itineraries may require early morning departures and later evening returns.
 Travelers may be in remote and/or rugged regions, and may be touring at higher altitudes with steep ascents/descents.
 Leisure time may be limited (sometimes only in the later evenings).
 Certain tours feature more active excursions (such as moderate hiking, swimming, snorkeling, canoeing, bicycling, rafting, or kayaking), though another choice may be offered for an alternate skill level.
-Walking/hiking tours may feature up to six-mile walks/hikes.
-(Typical travel opportunities: Longer Land Journeys, Wildlife Safaris, Ocean Cruises, International Train Journeys, U.S. National Parks Tours.)
+Active Journeys tours may feature two to seven-mile walks or hikes. (or three to five hours of walking or hiking each day).
+(Typical travel opportunities: Longer Land Journeys, Wildlife Safaris, Ocean Cruises, International Train Journeys, U.S. National Parks Tours, Active Journeys).

 Appropriate for: Travelers who are physically fit, lead active lives, are comfortable participating in long days of activities, and expect some physical exertion.